awysocka/agenda-app/README.md

 ## technologies
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-* Fake server was mocking with [json-server](https://github.com/typicode/json-server)
+* Backend server is mocked with [json-server](https://github.com/typicode/json-server)
 * Styled with [Styled Components](https://styled-components.com/)

 ## screenshots
-* Workshops are grouped by day(choose using select element) and time.
-Each workshop is assigned a tag (level).
+* Workshops are grouped by day (choose using select element) and time.
+Each workshop can be assigned a tag (level).
 ![dashboard](https://github.com/awysocka/agenda-app/blob/master/readme-img/Dashboard.jpg)

-* When element is open more information is showing.
+* When element is expanded more details is visible.
 ![shows open elements](https://github.com/awysocka/agenda-app/blob/master/readme-img/Open-elements.jpg)

 ## setup